We're going to be talking about, we're going to be talking about Julian Assange.

 Okay, Obama's no longer in office.

-We have no first amendment rights, and my arrest and the arrest of our staff is a priority.
+We have no First Amendment rights, and my arrest and the arrest of our staff is a priority.

-The UK refuses to confirm or deny at this stage whether U.S. extradition warrant is already in the UK territory.
+The UK refuses to confirm or deny at this stage whether a U.S. extradition warrant is already in the UK territory.

-So this is a dialogue that we want to happen.
+So, this is a dialogue that we want to happen.

-So signed it December 21st, right?
+So, signed it December 21st, right?

 Then he gets indicted, right?

-Uh this was the first indictment, if I'm not mistaken, right?
+This was the first indictment, if I'm not mistaken, right?

-We're back on YouTube, Ninjas.
+So, right here, we're back on YouTube, Ninjas.

-I heard we back.
+I heard we're back.

 Okay, cool.

-So um, yeah, and don't worry, guys.
+So, yeah, and don't worry, guys.

 When you watch this on the playback on YouTube, it'll show.

-So here's the indictment, right?
+So, here's the indictment, right?

-Uh computer intrusion.
+Conspiracy to commit, computer intrusion.

 Right?

-So he gets indicted, and you guys know an indictment is a formal charge, right?
+So, he gets indicted, and you guys know an indictment is a formal charge, right?

 And they indicted him here.